-For a more delicate feel, a lily relates to purity, fertility, innocence, elegance, and rebirth.
+For a more delicate feel, a lily tattoo relates to purity, fertility, innocence, elegance, and rebirth.

 According to some traditions, lilies are given to mourning persons as they are meant to alleviate the grief and heartache attached to losing a loved one.

-Aside from their deeper meanings, lilies make for attractive artwork that can be placed in many areas.
+Aside from their deeper meanings, lily tattoos make for attractive artwork that can be placed in many areas.

 These are most popular in medium or large sizes as the petals are quite prominent and often placed on the arms or back.